 Finally, your “credit mix” makes up the last 10%.
 Your credit score will take into consideration your mix of credit cards, retail accounts, installment loans and mortgage loans.
 It’s not a good idea to open credit accounts that you don’t intend to use, but, having credit cards and installment loans with a good payment history will actually raise your score.
 People with no credit cards tend to be viewed as a higher risk than people who have managed cards responsibly.

 So that’s the five criteria that will be used to judge your credit score.
 If you have good credit right now, congratulations!
-Do everything you can to protect it and keep that score high.
+Try to protect it and keep that score high.
 If your score is lower than you want it to be, here’s the good news.
 You can change it.
 Money coaches have seen thousands of credit scores go up through coaching appointments and a little bit of hard work.
 Whether you want to improve your credit or maintain the great credit you already have, you can benefit from talking with a Money Coach who is a Certified Credit Counselor.
 Together, you can create an action plan tailored to your lifestyle and financial goals.
 Call 888-724-2326 to get started.

 Your credit score affects your ability to get a loan, get housing, and even obtain/maintain a security clearance.
 Did you know that 62% of Americans have a credit score lower than 750?1 Improve your credit score with these five tips.
 Pay your bills on time, every time.
 35% of your credit score is built on […]